bioinfo-pf-curie/ATAC-seq/docs/output.md

 * `sample_marked.bam`
   * Aligned reads with marked duplicates only if (`--saveAlignedIntermediates`) is used.
 * `sample_marked.bam.bai`
-  * Index of aligned reads with marked duplicates
+  * Index of aligned reads with marked duplicates.
+Available only if (`--saveAlignedIntermediates`) is used.

 From our experience, an ATAC-seq sample with less than 25% of duplicates is usually of good quality.
 Samples with more than 50% of duplicates should be interpreted with caution.